dagelf/pi/README.md

     sed s@pi:@$U:g -i /nfs/pi1/etc/groups
     mv /nfs/pi1/home/pi /nfs/pi1/home/$U

-If you're on a Linux that uses NetworkManager and systemd-resolved (eg. Debian or Ubuntu) and you want full control over your ethenet socket, do this before:
+If you're on a Linux that uses NetworkManager and systemd-resolved (eg. Debian or Ubuntu) and you want full control over your ethernet interface, which you will need if you want to run dnsmasq yourself, do this before the next steps:

     # ip link || ifconfig # to find your ethernet interface name - unlikely that it will be eno1 or eth1